cherylwang2/gitDemo/README.md

+Modified by Cheryl Wang!
+On Oct.
+27, 2021.

+Very exciting stuff :D

 A basic app.py with some example routes, a static folder with a css file in it, and a templates folder with some files.